-- Advance directives – Advance directives are a combination of documents that tell your doctor what kind of care you would like to receive if you become unable to make medical decisions; it usually includes a living will and name a health care proxy.
+- – Advance directives are a combination of documents that tell your doctor what kind of care you would like to receive if you become unable to make medical decisions; it usually includes a living will and names a health care proxy.

 There are three types of advance directives:

 - Proxy Directive (also called a durable power of attorney for health care): names a health care representative, such as a family member or friend, to make health care decisions on your behalf.

 - Instruction Directive (also called a Living Will): states what kinds of medical treatments you would accept or reject in certain situations.

 - Combined Directive: lets you name a health care representative (proxy), and also informs that person and the medical team of your treatment wishes.